-4.3 How will the ESG Code work in Practice?
+4.3 How does the ESG Code work in Practice?

-The Code will be a standalone voluntary submission, separate from other ESG disclosures made by the reporting entity to the MGA or other bodies.
-In Q1/Q2 2024, the MGA will be launching an online tool to make the reporting process easier and will also be issuing a manual to further guide licensees.
+The Code is a standalone voluntary submission, separate from other ESG disclosures made by the reporting entity to the MGA or other bodies.
+In Q2 2024, the MGA launched an online tool to make the reporting process easier and issued a supporting manual to further guide licensees.

-Reporting may be done by any remote gaming entity licensed by the MGA (whether at Group or at company level), and the MGA ESG Code Approval Seal will also be awarded to the licensed entity.
-The Code and its disclosures pertain exclusively to the operations of licensees under the MGA licence.
-Therefore, global operators are expected to report information solely in relation to activities that fall under the MGA licence.
+Reporting may be done by any remote gaming entity licensed by the MGA (whether at Group or at company level).
+The MGA ESG Code Approval Seal will be awarded to the licensed entity submitting the report and successfully reporting on the minimum set of disclosures.
+The majority of the disclosures specifically refer to the activities conducted under the MGA licence, in line with the general ESG Code reporting approach.
+However, there are certain exceptions where reporting is required at the group level (if applicable) due to the nature of the data and its relevance to broader group-wide activities.

-Participation will be voluntary and individual submissions will be made on a confidential basis - no information submitted pertaining to a specific company will be divulged by the MGA.
-Additionally, once they submit, entities will be able to benefit from peer benchmarking of their own performance against the aggregated performance of other entities; it is envisaged that this will support entities in identifying key ESG areas for improvement, and advance the overall ESG performance of the industry.
-The MGA may also periodically publish responses in aggregated form, to give a view of the ESG performance of the industry.
+Participation is voluntary and individual submissions are to be made on a confidential basis - no information submitted pertaining to a specific company will be divulged by the MGA.
+The MGA may periodically publish responses in aggregated form, to give a view of the ESG performance of the industry.

-Initially there will be no requirement for reporting entities to submit evidence to substantiate the declarations made, nor an assurance opinion, however, the MGA will require that reporting entities perform due diligence on the data submitted and will also reserve the right to request further information to verify the data.
-The MGA may also withdraw the ESG recognition if false or misleading information is found to have been submitted.
+While there is currently no requirement to submit evidence or obtain third-party assurance for declarations made, reporting entities are expected to carry out due diligence on the data they submit.
+The MGA reserves the right to request additional information to verify submissions and may withdraw ESG recognition if any false or misleading information is found to have been provided.